An Interview with Fiona Fewer from Dink Design

 You are living the dream of many by successfully designing and launching your own jewellery designs but there is also the business side of things, how did you prepare for this side? … can you give one piece of advise to other hopeful entrepreneurs?

-Fiona: Hmmm, the business side of things… When I started I was absolutely clueless, completely!!
+Fiona: Hmmm, the business side of things.
+When I started I was absolutely clueless, completely!!
 And even worse, I didn’t realise how important the ‘business’ side of things were.
-However I copped on soon enough and started by contacting my local enterprise board DCEB, something I’d advise anyone starting out to do.
-Take advantage of all that’s on offer – they helped me with funding for my website, I took part in their mentorship programme and also joined their women’s network.
-Also, it’s essential that you do some sort of ‘Start Your Own Business Course” and most importantly don’t be afraid to ask for help from anyone and everyone you can.
+However I copped on soon enough and started by contacting my local enterprise board DCEB.
+Something I’d advise anyone starting out to do.
+Take advantage of all that’s on offer.
+They helped me with funding for my website, I took part in their mentorship programme.
+And I also joined their women’s network.
+Also, it’s essential that you do some sort of ‘Start Your Own Business Course”.
+And most importantly don’t be afraid to ask for help from anyone and everyone you can.
 Oh, that’s more than one piece of advice!

 You can be found on Facebook and Twitter, how important do you feel Social Media is to businesses?